alysayyed/gcd-project/CodeBook.md

-# Code Book
+# Code Book for Coursera Course Project (Getting and Cleaning Data)

-This code book summarizes the resulting data fields in `tidy.txt`.

 ## Identifiers
+The first two columns - Subject and Activity - are Identifiers.

 * `subject` - The ID of the test subject
 * `activity` - The type of activity performed when the corresponding measurements were taken